Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: -tuple domination on web graphs

 If $\gamma_{\times l_2}(W_n^m)<\frac{n}{\mu}$, then there exists an $l_2$-tuple dominating set $D$ of $W_n^m$ with $\left|D\right|\leq \frac{n}{\mu}-1$.
 Therefore

 It follows that there exists a vertex $v\in V(W_n^m)$ such that $|N[v]\cap D|<l_2$ leading to a contradiction since $D$ is an $l_2$-tuple dominatig set of $W_n^m$.\end{proof}

-Proposition \ref{tamanocircular2} induces us to consider an ordering in each set $S_i$ starting from $i$, in such a way that each element is obtained from the previous one in this ordering as a ``circular movement'' of $2m+1$ positions.
+Following Proposition \ref{tamanocircular2}, we consider an ordering in each set $S_i$ starting from $i$, in such a way that each element is obtained from the previous one in this ordering as a ``circular movement'' of $2m+1$ positions.
 This is formalized in the following definition:

-\begin{definition} Given a web graph $W_n^{m}$, $i\in \{1,\cdots \mu\}$ and $j, q$ two vertices in $S_i$, we say that $q$ is \emph{$1$-contiguous} to $j$ when $q\equiv j+2m+1$ (mod $n$). \end{definition}
+\begin{definition} Given a web graph $W_n^{m}$, $i\in \{1,\ldots \mu\}$ and $j, q$ two vertices in $S_i$, we say that $q$ is \emph{$1$-contiguous} to $j$ when $q\equiv j+2m+1$ (mod $n$). \end{definition}